RESTORING OUR LANDS.

 Pictures of Sangha’s land when we acquired it:

 Our Landscape Architects explained that it is a slow but worthwhile process.
 They planned for each plant to survive Santa Teresa’s ecosystem while giving a big ecological impact.

 This restoration will also bring back the home that many animals lost while the Farm was in operation.
 It will give Sangha a sense of life; it will be covered with colorful flowers, incredible smells, and a diversity of wildlife.

 During this period, we received more than 5000 plants which we had to discharge from the truck and organize by each species.
 This project involves more than 15 000 plants and around 42 species in this first phase of the project!

 Our lands have unstabilized soil.
 The principal idea of our landscaping architects is to stabilize it the most naturally.

 We have many strategies to work on, but we started with the net.
-Today we colocated a net that will retain the plants, introducing them to the terrain, and finally, the net degrades.
+This strategy helps the ground’s soils stabilize as we colocated a net to retain the plants, introducing them to the terrain, and finally, the net degrades letting.

 Due to the weather conditions, we were not able to do much, but we still made some progress.

 During this week, we installed some plants on the hill, which is the area chosen to work on in the first phase of this project.
 We started cultivating the first 5000 plants; This work is done individually with each plant, making it a long process.
 In the next few days, we will continue to do the same.